rixiobarrios/express-tdd/readme.md

 Make sure you set the url correctly, as this will be used to request the app and analyze the response.

 All the tests need to be inside a `describe` function.
-We will use one describe block per route...
+We will use one describe block per route:

 ```js
 describe("GET /candies", function () {
   //tests will be written inside this function
 })
 ```

 First, we will write a test to make sure that a request to the index path `/candies` returns a http status 200...